chromium/chromium/docs/windows_build_instructions.md

 Required

 * [Windows 11 SDK](https://developer.microsoft.com/en-us/windows/downloads/windows-sdk/)
-version 10.0.22621.0.
+version 10.0.22621.2428.
 This can be installed separately or by checking the appropriate box in the Visual Studio Installer.
-* (Windows 11) SDK Debugging Tools 10.0.22621.755.
+* (Windows 11) SDK Debugging Tools 10.0.22621.755 or higher.
 This version of the Debugging tools is needed in order to support reading the large-page PDBs that Chrome uses to allow greater-than 4 GiB PDBs.
-This can be installed after the matching Windows SDK version is installed, from: Control Panel -> Programs and Features -> Windows Software Development Kit [version] -> Change -> Debugging Tools for Windows.
+This can be installed after the matching Windows SDK version is installed, from: Control Panel -> Programs and Features
+-> Windows Software Development Kit [version] -> Change -> Debugging Tools for Windows.
 If building on ARM64 Windows then you will need to manually copy the Debuggers\x64 directory from another machine because it does not get installed